 Although CICA is not applicable to OTs, competition should be pursued to the maximum extent practicable to incentivize high quality and competitive pricing.
 Additionally, competitive procedures are required in order to leverage the authority for transition to follow-on production contracts or transactions without subsequent competition.

 - Contracting Officer must have Agreement Officer authority to execute OTs

 - Cost sharing requirements apply if no significant participation by non-traditional defense contractors

 - Limited to requirements that have a prototyping element

 - OTs can only deliver limited quantities of prototypes

 - Prototype project must address anticipated follow-on activities, competitive procedures must be used to award prototype project, and successful completion of prototype project required to transition to follow-production vehicle

-- May not exceed $500M without USD R&E or USD A&S approval
+- May not exceed $500M without Under Secretary of Defense for Research and Development (USD R&E) or USD A&S approval

 See additional references and resources for this strategy in the Contracting Cone – Other Transactions.

 Procurement for Experimental Purposes (commonly referred to as “2373”) authorizes the government to acquire quantities necessary for experimentation, technical evaluation, assessment of operational utility, or to maintain a residual operational capability.
 This authority currently allows for acquisitions in the following nine areas: